-Eligible land could be irrigated grazing land that was not irrigated during the current production year because of lack of water for reasons beyond the participant's control.
+Irrigated grazing land that was not irrigated during the current production year because of lack of water for reasons beyond the participant's control may be eligible for LFP.

 Privately owned, cash or share leased pasture or rangeland that is used to provide grazing for covered livestock is eligible land.

-Livestock producers are responsible for providing documentation such as written leases to the Farm Service Agency to show that their contributions are at risk in the pasture and grazing land for which benefits are requested under LFP.
+Livestock producers are responsible for providing documentation to the Farm Service Agency to show that their contributions are at risk in the pasture and grazing land for which benefits are requested under LFP.
+Required documentation may include deeds or written leases.